Simon-Brandt/ShellArgparser/README.md

 with `option` being any environment variable's transformed name.

 Since the argparser parses its options like it does for your script's ones (by non-recursively sourcing itself), the same special syntax regarding flags is used.
-That means, if you set `++set-args` as option, then the argparser will only read the command-line arguments, parsing them into an associative array you can access afterwards, denoted by the name the environment variable [`ARGPARSER_ARG_ARRAY_NAME`](#argparser_arg_array_name) refers to (per default, `"args"`)&mdash;but it won't set them as variables to your script.
+That means, if you set `++set-args` as option, then the argparser will only read the command-line arguments, parsing them into an associative array you can access afterwards, denoted by the name the environment variable [`ARGPARSER_ARG_ARRAY_NAME`](#457-argparser_arg_array_name) refers to (per default, `"args"`)&mdash;but it won't set them as variables to your script.
 The opposite holds for the option `++read-args`, which deactivates the reading.
 Finally, if `--read-args` and `--set-args` are set, the arguments will both be read and set (in this order).
 Since the default value for both options is `true`, these actions are also carried out when only one option or none is given.

 Not surprisingly, you need to read the arguments before you set them, but you can perform arbitrary steps in-between.
 This could come handy when you want to use the variable names the argparser sets for some task or want to manipulate the associative array prior having the values set.

-If you [`export`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-export "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; export") (or [`declare -x`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-declare "gnu.org &rightarrow; Bash Builtins &rightarrow; declare")) environment variables like [`ARGPARSER_READ_ARGS`](#argparser_read_args) and [`ARGPARSER_SET_ARGS`](#argparser_set_args) to child processes (like scripts called from your master script), they will inherit these variables.
+If you [`export`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-export "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; export") (or [`declare -x`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-declare "gnu.org &rightarrow; Bash Builtins &rightarrow; declare")) environment variables like [`ARGPARSER_READ_ARGS`](#4534-argparser_read_args) and [`ARGPARSER_SET_ARGS`](#4537-argparser_set_args) to child processes (like scripts called from your master script), they will inherit these variables.
 If, in your child script, you use a bare `source argparser -- "$@"`, *i.e.*, without specifying an option to the argparser, the settings from the inherited environment variables will be used.
 However, you can always override them by specifying an argparser option.
 By this, you may set the environment variables in your master script and use the settings in some child scripts, with the others setting their own options.
 Thus, to rule out any possible influence of the environment on reading and setting, using the two respective option flags might be recommendable for certain use cases.

-### Arguments definition files
+### 3.4.
+Arguments definition files

 In the previous sections, we always provided the arguments definition directly in the script, right before we sourced the argparser.
-However, it is possible to "outsource" the definition (or part of it) in a bespoke file that is referred to by the [`ARGPARSER_ARG_DEF_FILE`](#argparser_arg_def_file) environment variable.
+However, it is possible to "outsource" the definition (or part of it) in a bespoke file that is referred to by the [`ARGPARSER_ARG_DEF_FILE`](#458-argparser_arg_def_file) environment variable.

 Using a separate arguments definition file allows you to share the definition across multiple scripts that use partially or entirely identical arguments, a common case in program suites or when wrapper scripts are used.
 Should some scripts require an argument to have the same name, but different definitions, they can be given in their respective scripts, in addition to the remainder from the file.
 Moreover, this attempt allows a separation of concerns, as we can move the arguments definition (static) away from their manipulation (dynamic).
 This shrinks our trial file once more, yielding `try_arg_def_file.sh`.